Multi-Output Convolution Spectral Mixture for Gaussian Processes

 \subsection{Global radiation backward extrapolation}

-After two extrapolating experiments, we conduct a backward extrapolation on global radiation recordings of the sensor networks in order to validate the long range back extrapolating capability and historical signal recovery ability of MOCSM and other methods.
+After two extrapolating experiments, we conduct now a backward extrapolation on global radiation recordings of the sensor networks in order to validate the back extrapolating capability and historical signal recovery ability of MOCSM and other baselines.
 The global radiation is an important parameter reflecting global climate evolution and change of atmosphere.
 Global radiation is the total amount of direct, diffuse, and reflected solar energy received by the Earth's surface, which is mainly affected by sun altitude and cloud cover.

-The changes of sun altitude has a global influence on earth with a one-year period, while the cloud cover has a local influence with an a-periodic behavior.
+The change of sun altitude has a global influence on earth with a one-year period, while the cloud cover has a local influence with an a-periodic behavior.
 These global and local patterns show time and phase related variability over the period of recording.
 Usually for small scale variation (1 hour interval), the global radiation depends more on its surroundings and location because local weather condition determines the cloud cover.
 Empirical analysis shows various time and phase dependent characteristics of this global radiation: short term variations, medium term monthly patterns and non-strict periodic long term trends related to position of moon and sun, and some white noises.
 The time of appearance of high peak in global radiation is not periodical and its amplitude is always irregular.